Terms & conditions

 We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tight to our requested payment schedule and abide these simple payment terms:

-1. Unless otherwise arranged, all invoices are due for payment on the due date as specified on the invoice.
+1. Unless otherwise arranged, all invoices and any retained IRS are due for payment on the due date as specified on the invoice.

 2. Failure to pay by the due date may result in the suspension of services and withdrawal of licences provided by Dynafish (including website hosting and email), without further notice.